coltongrainger/fscss-volunteers/_posts/2018-02-20-coordinated-entry.md

 >   - 360-918-7879
 >   - [520 Pear St. SE, Olympia, WA 98501](https://www.google.com/maps/place/520+Pear+St+SE,+Olympia,+WA+98501/@47.0441562,-122.8930431,17z/data=!3m1!4b1!4m5!3m4!1s0x5491751f953e2c63:0x201682d590dfb593!8m2!3d47.0441562!4d-122.8908544)

-5. I do not meet any of the conditions described in Question 3, where can I go for help?
-6. Where are the Regional Access Point offices located?
-7. What happens when I call 211?
-8. I do not speak English very well.
+- I do not speak English very well.
 Will I be able to get a CE Housing Triage Tool evaluation?
-9. I have young children.
+- I have young children.
 Can I bring them to the meeting?
-10. I have work or school during the daytime hours.
+- I have work or school during the daytime hours.
 Will I be able to get a screening?
-11. What if I am currently in a jail or a prison, can CE help me?
+- What if I am currently in a jail or a prison, can CE help me?
-12. I have completed CE Housing Triage Tool evaluation, is there a waitlist for housing?
+- I have completed CE Housing Triage Tool evaluation, is there a waitlist for housing?
 How long does it take for me to get housing?
-13. I have completed the CE Housing Triage Tool but my situation has changed.
+- I have completed the CE Housing Triage Tool but my situation has changed.
 What should I do?
-14. I have a concern about CE policies and procedures, who do I talk to?
+- I have a concern about CE policies and procedures, who do I talk to?
-15. Who Can I Call for Emergency Shelter Services?
+- Who Can I Call for Emergency Shelter Services?